KirillOsenkov/LargeAddressAware/README.md

 [![NuGet package](https://img.shields.io/nuget/v/LargeAddressAware.svg)](https://nuget.org/packages/LargeAddressAware)

 # LargeAddressAware
-A build tools package that adds support for making 32-bit exes LARGEADDRESSAWARE
+A build tools package that adds support for making 32-bit exes LARGEADDRESSAWARE.

+Note: if your .exe is AnyCPU (32-bit preferred or not), then you don't need this tool.
+These are large address aware already.
+This tool is strictly for .exes targeting x86 specifically.

 To use, install the NuGet package and set this property in your .csproj file: